 Your Own Citywide Hell: The initial effects of the atomic bombings

-Immediately after the atomic bomb detonated, there was an immense blinding flash which the Japanese onomatopoeia was pika, which melted the corneas of anyone unlucky enough to look directly at the light.
-Along with it was immense heat, 3 times hotter than the surface of the sun, that reduced anyone out in the open in the epicenter, to carbon.
+Immediately after the atomic bomb detonated (as in a few picoseconds after) , there was an immense blinding flash for which the Japanese onomatopoeia was pika, which melted the corneas and other tissues of anyone unlucky enough to look directly at the light or was located close enough.
+Along with it was immense heat, 3 times hotter than the surface of the sun, that reduced anyone out in the open near the epicenter to carbon.
+Everything that was immediately flashed into vapor this way was added to the expanding sphere of heat and pressure that formed the initial explosion.
 Much of the way the effects of atomic bombings are portrayed in fiction comes from Hiroshima and Nagasaki.

 Depictions in fiction: